hsuanchunlin/HiTSEQ-MacOS/README.md

 ### Visualization

-Here two histograms are provided for observe data distribution.
-The difference is the x axis.
-One is Relative Rate Constant (RKa) and another one is log(RKa).The Y axis is Frequency (sequence count).
+Here, two histograms are provided for your observation.
+The difference lies in the x-axis.
+One represents Relative Rate Constant (RKa), while the other depicts log(RKa).
+The y-axis, on the other hand, shows Frequency (sequence count).
 ![](Images/Bar01.png)

 ### Description